bookofproofs/bookofproofs.github.io/_sources/history/17th-century/gregory.md

 * We have already mentioned that Robert Moray was a member of the Royal Society with whom Gregory was friendly.
 * Gregory arrived in St Andrews late in 1668.
 * Gregory found that St Andrews was of classical outlook where the latest mathematical work was totally unknown.
-* In 1669, not long after arriving in St Andrews, Gregory married Mary Jamesone who was a widow.
-* After Gregory's death she married for a third time.
-* Mary Jamesone's father George Jamesone was a distinguished Scottish portrait painter.
 * However Gregory was to carry out much important mathematical and astronomical work during his six years in the Regius Chair.
 * Gregory preserved all Collins's letters, writing notes of his own on the backs of Collins's letters.
 * Collins sent Barrow's book to Gregory and, within a month of receiving it, Gregory was extending the ideas in it and sending Collins results of major importance.